Volunteer as an Intern Abroad in Medicine

 - Role: Observing local doctors and performing routine tasks in various departments at hospitals, clinics, and community outreach programs.

-- None for Bangladesh, Ghana, India, Jamaica, Kenya, Nepal, Sri Lanka, and Tanzania.
+- Requirements: None for Bangladesh, Ghana, India, Jamaica, Kenya, Nepal, Sri Lanka, and Tanzania.

 Interning abroad on a medical project is an ideal way to observe how the poorest resourced medical institutions in the third world operate.
 Whether you are a pre-medical student, currently in medical school, or a trained professional, you will be able to gain great insight into the hospitals, clinics, and centres that we work with.
 When possible, we can tailor internships both to a volunteer’s level of experience and their interests.

 As a medical intern, you are sure to see a huge gulf in medical standards between the developed and developing worlds.
 Hospitals are often poorly resourced with underpaid medical staff.
 This, combined with a lack of experience and funds to pay for routine medical treatment often causes the patients you see to have advanced illnesses and conditions now rarely treated in the developed world.

 High School and University Interns Abroad in Medicine

 You will be involved in the day-to-day running of hospitals and clinics, observing or sometimes directly assisting doctors and nurses.
 You might find yourself, for example, watching a caesarean in the operating room or working with a doctor on his rounds in a big city hospital.
 You can sometimes help out in simple but practical ways, vastly increasing your own knowledge and understanding of medical practice.